-Built through a generous gift to the Friends of the Fair, the Olsrud Arena is one of the jewels of The Expo.
+Built through a generous gift to the Friends of the Fair, the Olsrud Building is one of the jewels of The Expo.
 Local business owners Sherm and Wanda Olsrud, longtime supporters of the Jackson County Fair, were honored to have the arena bear their name.
 It was officially dedicated during the 1999 Jackson County Fair and has proved to be one of the most popular buildings at The Expo.

 For auctions, show management or business purposes, a large, climate-controlled office located in the northwest corner features a ticket sales window and a large copier/printer.
 A second room can be used for storage, dressing or office space.